FlagOpen/FlagEmbedding/README.md

 ## Contact
-If you have any question or suggestion related to this project, feel free to open an issue or pull a request.
+If you have any question or suggestion related to this project, feel free to open an issue or pull request.
 You also can email Shitao Xiao(stxiao@baai.ac.cn) and Zheng Liu(liuzheng@baai.ac.cn).

 ## License
-FlagEmbedding is licensed under [MIT License](https://github.com/FlagOpen/FlagEmbedding/blob/master/LICENSE).
+FlagEmbedding is licensed under the [MIT License](https://github.com/FlagOpen/FlagEmbedding/blob/master/LICENSE).
 The released models can be used for commercial purposes free of charge.